LOADING ...

 America, like Columbus or something, standing

 MY GOD.
-THIS HUMUNGUS GIANT CLAM!
+IT'S THIS HUMUNGUS CLAM!

 guy night.

-clam.
-Ready to strike again when opportunity
+giant clam.
+Ready to again when opportunity

 was better.

-early and the settlers built little houses
+early pioneers and the settlers little houses

 moonlight.
-And all they'd hear for around...
+And all hear for miles around...

 (loud clap/belch)....one kid for America.
 One more